 The room unit in question allows programming a weekly schedule for the controller's operation.
-Programming is performed by switching between 17 different modes (each indicated on the panel by a different number).
-The following excerpt from the operation manual outlines the weekly programming procedure [39, p.
+Programming is performed by opening the room unit access panel to reveal a numerical menu and switching between its 17 different modes (see Figure 1).
+The following excerpt from the operation manual outlines the weekly programming procedure [11, p.
 5]:

 "With the heating program, you can predetermine the temperature switchover times for one week.
 The weekly program consists of seven 24-hour programs.
 One 24-hour program may include up to three heating periods each of which is defined by a start and an end time.
-If you do not require a certain heating period, you need to enter the same time of day as start and end time.
+If you do not require a certain heating period, you need to enter the same time of day as start and end time."